Effective June 29, 2017:

 - Grow site limits (no more than 5 registered patients per grow site location) will be enforceable effective December December 31, 2023.

-EFFECTIVE IMMEDIATELY: Appropriately licensed APRNs are able to use the SAME process as physicians to certify patients for the Medical Marijuana Registry Program.
+Effective July 1, 2016, appropriately licensed APRNs are able to use the SAME process as physicians to certify patients for the Medical Cannabis Registry Program.
 A certifying APRN must be a Hawaii-licensed Advanced Practice Registered Nurse with prescriptive authority and who is registered with the Department of Public Safety to prescribe controlled substances.

-APRNs interested in certifying patients for the Medical Marijuana Registry Program should review the Medical Marijuana Registry website (http://health.hawaii.gov/medicalmarijuanaregistry) under Certifying Physicians/APRNs for general information as well as training documents and links to video tutorials.
+APRNs interested in certifying patients for the Medical Cannabis Registry Program should review the Medical Cannabis Registry website (http://health.hawaii.gov/medicalcannabisregistry) under Certifying Physicians/APRNs for general information as well as training documents and links to video tutorials.
 The process is the SAME as it is for physicians so any reference to a certifying physician is also applicable to a certifying APRN (aside from the different licensing requirements).

 Electronically certified (signed and certified by the physician electronically) 329 Cards will be mailed directly to the patient.